Is it any wonder nearly everyone is exhausted by the first year of the Trump presidency?

 Give me a break.

-The United States has a long and dirty history of direct involvement in other countries governance.
+The United States has a long and dirty history of direct involvement in other countries’ governance.
 To name only a partial list: Iran, Guatemala, Vietnam, Chile, Afghanistan, Iraq, Russia, Ukraine, and Syria.
 I suppose democracy – and a faux one at that – is only important when being discussed here.
 And even here there are the ongoing efforts at voter suppression that I mentioned above.